How to do a video in stop motion

 Add your video file

 Open the Stop Motion tool by Clideo and upload a video you wish to edit directly from either your Mac, PC or any mobile device.
-You can even add it from Google Drive, Dropbox or past a link from an online source.
+You can even add it from Google Drive or Dropbox.

 Clideo accepts a huge variety of file formats such as WMV, AVI, MP4, etc.